Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 1. **SSO Authentication System**
    - The system relies on Utah State University’s **Single Sign-On (SSO)** system for user authentication.
 Any issues with the SSO system (e.g., downtime or changes in authentication protocols) may impact the users' ability to access the system.
    - The SSO integration is assumed to continue being supported by the University's IT infrastructure without needing major changes to the authentication window.
-   - The security of SSO is vial to ensuring user data and access rights are maintained securely
+   - The security of SSO is vital to ensuring user data and access rights are maintained securely

 2. **AI Model**
    - The core functionality of the system depends on an external **AI model** for analyzing and summarizing qualitative data from IDEA surveys.